firebase/flutterfire/docs/dynamic-links/receive.md

 When users open a Dynamic Link with a deep link to the scheme and host you specify, your app will start the activity with this intent filter to handle the link.

+The next step is to ensure the SHA-256 fingerprint of the signing certificate is registered in the Firebase console for the app.
+You can find more details on how to retrieve your [SHA-256 fingerprint here](https://developers.google.com/android/guides/client-auth?authuser=0&hl=en).

 ### Apple platforms

 1. [Create an Apple developer account](https://developer.apple.com/programs/enroll/)